reab5555/Steam-Purchase-Prediction/README.md

-# Steam Game Reviews Sentiment Analysis & Prediction Pipeline
+# Steam Game Purchase Prediction Pipeline Using Sentiment Analysis

-This project is designed to analyze and predict sentiments from Steam game reviews using AWS infrastructure, Apache Airflow for orchestration, and a combination of tools including Apache Spark, SageMaker, and XGBoost.
+This project aims to predict whether a user will purchase a Steam game based on their review patterns.
+The pipeline leverages AWS infrastructure, Apache Airflow for orchestration, and a combination of tools including Apache Spark, SageMaker, and XGBoost to analyze the sentiment of game reviews and predict game purchases.

 ## Project Overview

-The goal of the project is to build a sentiment analysis and prediction pipeline for over 2.4M Steam game reviews.
-The process begins by extracting raw review data stored in MongoDB, performing sentiment analysis using Hugging Face models, and finally training a machine learning model (XGBoost) on the pre-processed data to predict user behaviors or sentiments.
+The goal of the project is to build a machine learning pipeline that predicts whether a user will make a **Steam game purchase** based on their review behavior.
+The process begins by extracting raw review data stored in MongoDB, performing sentiment analysis using Hugging Face models, and finally training a machine learning model (XGBoost) to make predictions about purchases based on pre-processed user review data.

 ![Project Diagram](./ERDs - Steam.png)